Skip to main content

 • Account preferences and security settings

-OAuth access tokens are encrypted, short-lived, and used solely for authentication.
-SOAP-E does not access user email content, contacts, or files from OAuth providers.
+OAuth access tokens used for user authentication are encrypted, short-lived, and used solely for authentication.
+SOAP-E does not access user email content, contacts, or files from authentication OAuth providers.

 3.2 Protected Health Information (PHI)